nathanialwm/AutoBattle-RPG/README.md

 # AutoBattle-RPG
 A short autobattling, incremental RPG in pygame
+If this is still in progress, test branch is likely more up to date

 For now all files and modules used are necessary to run this game.
 Once I complete all base game features I will create a venv and executable.